shahoodzee/Coffee-App/notes.md

 why are we adding plugins in babel.config.js ?

 Why did we named auth and tabs folder inside square brackets ?

+Why we are writing the query in tab brackets in search folder?